 Bottom-up change management seeks to involve those affected in the process of change.
 This approach seeks to avoid the pitfalls of imposed change by allowing individuals within their working groups to come to terms with change.
-Bottom-up is often associated with the emergent change process like trends in technology demand rethinking what markets do we want to play-in and with what technology.
+Bottom-up is often associated with an emergent change process like trends in technology demand rethinking what markets do we want to play-in and with what technology.

 This approach typically runs into several problems being too slow to respond effectively to short-term business demands.
-When change initiatives come from the grass roots it takes a considerable amount of time to diffuse the change throughout the organization, particularly to the higher-ups.
+When change initiatives come from the grass roots it takes a considerable amount of time to propagate the change throughout the organization, particularly to the higher-ups.
 In essence, this approach is based on collective decision-making.